vert-x/mod-redis/README.md

 At the moment, commands can be specified only in lowercase.
 Minimal parsing is done on the replies.
-Commands that return a single line reply return `java.lang.String`, integer replies return `java.lang.Number`, "bulk" replies return an array of `java.lang.String` using the specified encoding, and "multi bulk" replies return a array of `java.lang.String` again using the specified encoding. `hgetall` is expected to return an `JsonObject`.
+Commands that return a single line reply return `java.lang.String`, integer replies return `java.lang.Number`, "bulk" replies return an array of `java.lang.String` using the specified encoding, and "multi bulk" replies return a array of `java.lang.String` again using the specified encoding. `hgetall` is returns a `JsonObject`.